jxson/beardo/README.md

 ## b.add(name, content)

+* `name`: the name of the template being added
+    * Type: `String`
+* `content`: The content of the template
+    * Type: `String`

 Allows you to dynamically add templates that `beardo` can then render, this is handy for instances where you might have template data in other places that are not the `options.directory`

-* name: the name of the template being added
-* content: A string of the template

     beardo(directory)
     .add('user', '<p>hello {{ name }}</p>')